ctrachte/SpaghEditor/README.md

 *JSON based editor*

-#### One object per line
+#### One element/object returned from main "Chef" class, per line of text (translated from raw text block)  ... eg. "noodles"
-	Sub objects for formatting in line
+- Sub objects for formatting in line
-	Order of subs dictates order of words/chars
+- Order of subs dictates order of words/chars

 #### Image
 - Formatting